Startup Europe 2017: More funding, fewer exits offer mixed picture of entrepreneurial progress

 But if you’re going to exit, there’s one clear takeaway: Move to Sweden.
 Tech.eu noted that Sweden had 120 exits in 2017, up from just 55 in 2016.
 Germany was second with 112 exits.
 And of course Delivery Hero and HelloFresh are both based in Germany, giving that country additional bragging rights.

 It wasn’t a terrible year for Europe by any means, but it wasn’t a breakout year, either.
-We’ll see in 2018 whether the long-awaited Spotify IPO is a catalyst demonstrating 2017’s drop in exits was just a slight bump on Europe’s road to startup greatness.
+We’ll see in 2018 whether the long-awaited Spotify IPO proves to be the catalyst that will turn the recent drop in exits into a slight bump on Europe’s road to startup greatness.